UnickSoft/graphonline/README.md

 /wiki/.htaccess
 /en/wiki/.htaccess

 8. Some algorithms use binary CGI file (short-path, Eulerian cycle/path and so on).
 If you want to run them, you need to compile GraphOffline util: https://github.com/UnickSoft/GraphOffline.
-And place it with name /cgi-bin/GraphCGI.exe
+And place it with name /cgi-bin/GraphCGI.exe or you can take precompiled file(Windows and Mac) from /cgi-bin/GraphOffline

 # Additional steps to run from subdirectory: